garrettc/is-demo/README.md

 $ python -m http.server
 ```

-## Todo
+## Next Steps

-- [x] Retrieve data and style
-- [x] Table sorting
+Things to improve this demo:

-- [] Write some tests
+- [ ] Write some tests
-- [] Add Flask or Django app to enable caching of results and more interactive filters
+- [ ] Add Flask or Django app to enable client resiliance, result caching, and more interactive filters
-- [] Bundle javascript to reduce HTTP requests
+- [ ] Bundle javascript to reduce HTTP requests